cesarechazu/directus-extensions-display-ce-number-format/README.md

 ## Mask examples

-Some examples that you can use, you can also create your own masks.
+Some examples, you can also create your own masks.
 [Full Demo](https://mottie.github.io/javascript-number-formatter/)

 ![display](docs/display-image-2.png)